JustinGrote/justingrote.github.io/_posts/2017-12-25-Powershell-Azure-Functions-The-Missing-Manual.md

 As noted above you can also create a "modules" directory in your function directory and save your files there if you want the modules to load every single invocation.

+## Troubleshoot and Debug with Kudu

+Even though Azure Functions is supposed to take care of the "server" part for you, sometimes you need to get under the hood and fetch some files or test something in your App Service VM.
+Kudu is the console that gives you an interactive file browser, a process explorer, and powershell debug console to investigate problems.
+[David O'Brien has written a good article on how to access this troubleshooting environment](https://david-obrien.net/2016/07/azure-functions-kudu/).

+## Access Functions Directory via FTP

+Since Azure Functions runs on App Service, [you can use FTP to access and deploy your functions](https://docs.microsoft.com/en-us/azure/app-service/app-service-deploy-ftp).
+The easiest way to find the credentials is to go to your function, go to Platform Featuers, then click Deployment Credentials and set your FTP password.
+Once complete you can go to Platform Featuers -> Properties and find your FTPS host name URL and FTP Deployment User to use to connect.

+I find this connection is extremely useful in conjunction with the [ftp-simple Visual Studio Code extension](https://marketplace.visualstudio.com/items?itemName=humy2833.ftp-simple) to directly edit Azure Powershell Functions in VS Code rather than in the web editor.
+VS Code should also natively have this ftp remote edit functionality soon, [it already exists in preview mode](https://code.visualstudio.com/updates/v1_17#_preview-remote-file-system-api).

+## Set up Continuous Deployment for Azure Functions

+While direct editing is nice for sandboxing and practice, once you get serious and start designing solutions, you will want to save your Powershell Functions in some sort of source control (e.g. GitHub) and [publish them more automatically to Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-continuous-deployment).
+When used in combination with the [Azure Functions Slots Preview](https://blog.elmah.io/continuous-deployment-of-azure-functions-with-slots/) this is an extrempely powerful way to test and deploy your code in Production with minimal interruption to usage.

+## Powershell Azure Functions Rock

+I hope this helps you get your feet wet with Azure Powershell functions, they are an extremely powerful way to deploy solutions with Powershell that are highly scalable and extremely inexpensive.